jonezy35/NSM-Lite/Bash_Script_Instrucitons.md

 ```

 ### Configuration
-If you wish to change the passwords after you set them, you can do so with the `elasticsearch-reset-password` utility.
+If you wish to change the default password, you can do so with the `elasticsearch-reset-password` utility.
 Simply run `sudo /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic -i` <u>**NOTE**</u>: If you update the default elastic password, you will also have to update it in the filebeat.yml at `/etc/filebeat/filebeat.yml`

 ## Options